triepod-ai/ClaudeDesktopCommander/DOCUMENTATION.md

 - **Config Directory Not Found**: The setup script has been improved to properly create missing directories
 - **Command Timeout**: Long-running commands will continue in the background, use `read_output` to get updates
 - **Permission Errors**: Ensure Claude has appropriate permissions to access directories
+- **Vector Database Connection Error**: Verify Qdrant is running at http://127.0.0.1:6333
+- **LLM Service Error**: Check if Tensor LLM is running at http://localhost:8020

 ### Logging
 When troubleshooting, check the logs in: